Minimum Wage! HYAH!

 *Whipcrack*

-The lyrics to the 12th track from the album Flood by They Might Be Giants are two words, an unintelligible cattle call followed by a thunderous whipcrack.
+That’s it.
+The lyrics to the 12th track from They Might Be Giants' album Flood consist of two words—an unintelligible cattle call followed by a thunderous whipcrack.

-I first played this song for my dad one brisk evening shortly after I got ahold of this album on cassette while we were riding in the car together.
-I don’t remember where we were headed but I cannot forget the immediate joy that escaped him when he heard the words “minimum wage” shouted at the start followed by a large whipcrack.
+I remember first playing this song for my dad one brisk evening, shortly after getting my hands on the cassette.
+We were riding in the car together.
+I can’t recall where we were headed, but I’ll never forget the immediate joy that escaped him when he heard the phrase “minimum wage” shouted at the start, followed by that cracking whip.

 A Moment of Connection

-My dad seemed to immediately connect with the song’s intro on first listen.
-It was like a surprise laugh that comes from somewhere unexpected followed by a wide grin and nodding his head.
+My dad connected with the song’s intro instantly.
+It was the kind of surprise laugh that bursts out from somewhere deep, followed by a wide grin and him nodding his head.

-I remember feeling validated and thinking “Yeah, I like cool, fun, different music.”
-When I should have been like “Oh no, I bet having jobs is gonna suck.
+I felt validated, thinking, “Yeah, I like cool, fun, different music.”
+When really, I should’ve been like, “Oh no, having jobs is going to suck.
 My dad knows things I don’t know.”

-I was just recalling this to my best friend as we talked about this song coming up on my list and he said I was a Summer Child.
-Indeed, I did not know then what hardship was.
-I had not lived long enough to see a true winter.
+I was just talking about this with my best friend, and when we reminisced about this song, he called me a Summer Child.
+Indeed, at the time, I hadn’t experienced true hardship.
+I hadn’t lived long enough to see a real winter.
 Neither of us had.

-My dad though, he knew winter was coming.
-Wow, I did not intend to take such a hard left into Game of Thrones but here we are.
+But my dad?
+He knew winter was coming.
+(Wow, I didn’t intend to take such a hard left into Game of Thrones, but here we are.)

 The Soundtrack of Struggle

-Poverty is Trauma: The Reality of a Smallest Allowable Wage
+Poverty is Trauma: The Reality of the Smallest Allowable Wage

 Your Turn: What Does Minimum Wage Mean to You?